JasonSilvestri/Halos/READHISTORY.md

 **PaLMs\{\}** v1 is **ChatGPT-native by design**, authored and proven in collaboration with **Lumina (ChatGPT)**.

 - Focus: ChatGPT cold-starts, envelopes, contracts, gates, provenance—**battle-tested here first**.
-- Portability: Helix\{\} can be adapted to other models via adapters, **deferred intentionally** to protect the origin story and discipline, but it was too large overall to capture the smaller, more, unit of work like object Helix\{\} began taking on.
+- Portability: Halo\{\} can be adapted to other models via adapters, **deferred intentionally** to protect the origin story and discipline, but it was too large overall to capture the smaller, more, unit of work like object Halo\{\} began taking on.
 - Attribution: Any future ports must retain credit to **Jason Silvestri, and Lumina (ChatGPT)**.